louismullie/graph-rank/README.md

 **TextRank**

+> Reference: R. Mihalcea and P. Tarau, “TextRank: Bringing Order into Texts,” in Proceedings of EMNLP 2004.
+Association for Computational Linguistics, 2004, pp. 404–411.

 ```ruby
 text = 'PageRank is a link analysis algorithm, named after Larry ' +
 'Page and used by the Google Internet search engine, that assigns ' +